Kelach/COE-332-Software-Engineering-and-Design/homework01/README.md

 ## Description

+This "warm-up" assignment was intended to verify that the this repository was accessible using the TACC remote machine (linux environment).
+The scripts below were developed using the TACC remoate machine and pushed onto this repository.

-Consists of 3 python scripts corresponding to exercises at the end of the Python Refresher guide. (uses the Names python module) and "words.txt" text file
+The assignment consists of 3 python scripts corresponding to exercises at the end of the Python Refresher guide. (uses the Names python module) and "words.txt" text file

-## Solutions
+## Scripts

 ### Exercise 1 Description:
 *Write a Python script to find and print the five longest words in the words file from earlier in this guide.
 Ties go to the words that would appear first alphabetically.*